mapbox/mason/README.md

 # Mason

-Mason is a package manager for C/C++ applications that allows developers to easily install different versions of packages and to streamline build and publishing workflows.
+Mason is a cross-platform, command-line package manager for C/C++ applications.

 Mason is like: